 Send a brief thank-you note to each person you interviewed, thanking them for their time.

-Talk with a Career Engagement Center staff member about your experience.
+Talk with a Berry Career Institute staff member about your experience.

 Suggestions for Informational Interview Questions